wallksss/VulkanRenderer/README.md

 # Vulkan Pool

-A simple 2D pool game built with C++ and the Vulkan API.
+A simple pool game simulator built with C++ and the Vulkan API.

 ## Requirements